COURSE HIGHLIGHTS

 Learning Objectives

-• Be familiar with the functions of the following centrifugal pump components: impeller, volute, diffuser, packing, lantern ring, and wearing ring
+At the conclusion of this course, the student will- Be familiar with the functions of the following centrifugal pump components: impeller, volute, diffuser, packing, lantern ring, and wearing ring

-• Be familiar with the causes, symptoms and corrective measures for cavitation in a centrifugal pump
+- Be familiar with the causes, symptoms and corrective measures for cavitation in a centrifugal pump

-• Be familiar with the meaning of and measures to prevent gas binding, deadheading, and pump runout for centrifugal pumps
+- Be familiar with the meaning of and measures to prevent gas binding, deadheading, and pump runout for centrifugal pumps

-• Be familiar with the differences in operating characteristics between centrifugal and positive displacement pumps
+- Be familiar with the differences in operating characteristics between centrifugal and positive displacement pumps

-• Know the general nature of operating curves for centrifugal and positive displacement pumps.
+- Know the general nature of operating curves for centrifugal and positive displacement pumps.

-• Know the meaning of the term slippage as applied to positive displacement pumps
+- Know the meaning of the term slippage as applied to positive displacement pumps

-• Know the different types of positive displacement pumps
+- Know the different types of positive displacement pumps

-• Know how positive displacement pumps are protected against overpressurization
+- Know how positive displacement pumps are protected against overpressurization

-Course Author Profile: Harlan Bengson, Ph, PE
+Preview Course Materials: Centrifugal and Positive Displacement Pump Basics, 3 PDHCourse Author Profile: Harlan Bengson, Ph, PE

 This course is about measurement of the flow rate of a fluid flowing under pressure in a closed conduit.
 The closed conduit is often circular, but also may be square or rectangular (such as a heating duct) or any other shape.
 The other major category of flow is open channel flow, which is the flow of a liquid with a free surface open to atmospheric pressure.
 Measurement of the flow rate of a fluid flowing under pressure, is carried out for a variety of purposes, such as billing for water supply to homes or businesses or, for monitoring or process control of a wide variety of industrial processes, which involve flowing fluids.
 Several categories of pipe flow measurement devices will be described and discussed, including associated calculations.